Articol disponibil numai în limba engleză

 The subject is quite ample.
 It took place during several years and is still ongoing today (year 2022).
 If you are in a hurry, just jump directly to the most recent event toward the end of this page :)

 Fact: the SMS text messaging suffers from a fundamental language and cultural discrepancy.
 Limiting the following discussion to alphabetic scripts, when it comes to SMS text messaging, some of the European languages are advantaged when compared to the rest of the world languages; or the rest of the world languages are disadvantaged when compared to some of the European languages – just read and keep the convenient variant.

 At least this is still the situation at the time when I started to write this article, when global communications are way more advanced compared with the incipient SMS era, when most modern mobile devices are already capable of doing all kind of useful and useless stuff for the humanity and posterity.

 So at first I determined to fix the SMS issue.
 Then the basic idea has evolved into a more comprehensive approach that exceeded the SMS issue boundary.

-At the beginning of 2008 I tried a timid attempt in asking for a fix on the SMS issue at the ETSI organization, but my message has been probably lost in space.
-One reason for failure was that I sent my message via ASRO , the Romanian standardization body, where everybody there at that time was focused in the preparation for voting and adoption of the OOXML standard proposed by Microsoft – so the rest of the world problems came to a halt.
+At the beginning of 2008 I made a shy attempt in asking for a fix on the SMS issue at the ETSI organization, but my message has been probably lost in space.
+One reason for failure was that I sent my message via ASRO , the Romanian standardization body, where everybody there at that time was focused in the preparation for voting and adoption of the OOXML standard proposed by Microsoft – so athe rest of the world problems were put to a halt.
 Other reason might be that the standard dealing with the SMS technical specifications has changed its management to 3GPP , where ETSI is a “partner”, so a new step came up in the bureaucracy.

 Shortly after that, I sent a letter to the directorate for multilingualism at the European Commission , which back in 2008 had such a distinct portfolio.
 My letter contained a short description of the problem and also enumerated a few consequences.